danielneil/Smart-Worm-Habitat/research/computer-design.md

 * An appropriate (USB?) sensor to determine the moisture level of the Smart Worm Habitat, which connects to the computer.
 * An appropriate (USB?) sensor to determine the pH level (acidic) of the Smart Worm Habitat, which connects to the computer.
 * An appropriate infrared camera mounted inside the Smart Worm Habitat to take periodic images to monitor worm feeding and migratory behavior, which connects to the computer.
-* All sensor data is record on the local disk of the computer or in a relation database management system.
+* All sensor data is recorded on the local disk or in a relation database management system on the computer.

 ## e.
 Non-Goals or Out of Scope

-* Product and technical requirements that will be disregarded
+*Product and technical requirements that will be disregarded*

+NA

 ## f.
 Future Goals

-* Product and technical requirements slated for a future time
+*Product and technical requirements slated for a future time*

 ## g.
 Assumptions